TotalVariation/Flattenet/README.md

 Moreover, I could not test our method on other datasets/benchmarks due to the limited access to computational resources. :disappointed: :disappointed: :disappointed:

+## Note
+Due to the limited effort, this repo will not be maintained.
+For those interested in this work, please follow the configuration files available in the *config* folder to train your own models.
+The pre-trained models will no longer be available.
+I apologize for any inconvenience caused and thank you for your interest.

 ## Acknowledgement
 The code has been largely taken from [HRNet-Semantic-Segmentation ](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1).